glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/if.md

 # If

-A modern take on what appear to be the virtues needed for the highest office.
+A modern take on what appear to be the virtues needed for leadership.
 It is based on [If](https://www.poetryfoundation.org/poems/46473/if---), by Rudyard Kipling.

-I've written a [song](/posts/songs/If), based on this poem.

-**27 August, 2018**

 **Mine**|**Original**
 :-------|:-----------